kenatiod/MUT/UMU Ref Synopsis Timeline.md

 - Includes physics simulation for realistic object interactions
 - Enables training of embodied AI agents in realistic environments

+#### Korinek, A., & Stiglitz, J. E. (2017).
+Artificial intelligence and its implications for income distribution and unemployment.
+National Bureau of Economic Research.
+Korinek and Stiglitz's 2017 paper "Artificial Intelligence and its implications for income distribution and unemployment" examines the potential economic impacts of advancing AI technology, particularly on labor markets and income inequality.
+Here are the key points:

+1. AI as a form of capital-biased technological change: The authors argue that AI can be seen as a form of technological progress that tends to increase the productivity of capital relative to labor, potentially leading to a decline in labor's share of income.

+2. Displacement effects: AI has the potential to displace workers across various sectors, including both routine and cognitive tasks, potentially leading to technological unemployment.

+3. Income inequality: The paper suggests that AI could exacerbate income inequality by disproportionately benefiting those who own AI technologies and capital, while potentially reducing wages for many workers.

+4. Productivity paradox: Despite AI's potential to increase productivity, the authors note that overall productivity growth has been sluggish in recent years, suggesting a possible disconnect between technological advancement and economic outcomes.

+5. Policy implications: Korinek and Stiglitz discuss various policy responses to address the potential negative impacts of AI, including:
+   - Education and retraining programs to help workers adapt to changing skill demands
+   - Redistribution policies to address growing inequality
+   - Consideration of a universal basic income
+   - Policies to ensure that the benefits of AI are more broadly shared

+6. Long-term scenarios: The paper explores different long-term scenarios for the impact of AI on the economy, ranging from a future of widespread prosperity to one of increased inequality and social tension.

+7. Need for proactive policy: The authors emphasize the importance of proactive policy measures to shape the development and deployment of AI in ways that benefit society as a whole.

+Overall, the paper provides a comprehensive analysis of the potential economic challenges posed by AI and argues for thoughtful policy responses to ensure that the benefits of this technology are broadly shared across society.

 #### Lake, B. M., Ullman, T. D., Tenenbaum, J. B., & Gershman, S. J. (2017).
 Building machines that learn and think like people.
 Behavioral and Brain Sciences, 40, e253.

 This influential paper argues that to build AI systems that truly learn and think like humans, we need to go beyond current deep learning approaches.
 The authors propose that human-like AI should have the following key ingredients: